 We know it’s tempting to lean on the basics you learned in your college French course, but the truth is that most locals won’t be using phrases you learned in that rented textbook.
-Particularly in France, there’s an everyday language that will help you experience the real French perspective, beyond the tourist safe havens.
+Particularly in France, there’s an everyday language that will help you experience the real French perspective, beyond the tourist boundaries.

-For example, if you’re headed to France (or French-inspired parties!) for Bastille Day, you might hear someone say "On fait la teuf ce soir?"
-(Are we partying tonight?) and not quite recognize what the person is trying to ask.
-To say “we do” in French, you say nous faisons.
-But in everyday language, or argot, nous is often replaced by on and the verb must agree with on and not nous—and that’s why you say on fait.
+For example, if you’re headed to France (or French-inspired parties!) for Bastille Day, you might hear someone say 'On fait la teuf ce soir?'
+[Are we partying tonight?] and not quite recognize what the person is trying to ask.
+To say 'we do' in French, you say nous faisons.
+But in everyday language, or argot, nous is often replaced by on and the verb must agree with on and not nous — and that’s why you say on fait.